Elsterwerda station: After the fire

 In 2004, the station forecourt was completely rebuilt.
 Several of the buildings in this area were demolished and replaced by greenery and platforms for the bus station.
 The new works were formally inaugurated on 5 August 2004.

 A siding runs from the station into the industrial area of Elsterwerda-West and there is also a container terminal.

 From mid-2014 to July 2015, 3.6 km of track and seven switches were renewed in the station area, a barrier-free pedestrian underpass with two lifts and a 320 m long central platform were built, and further tracks and sets of points were dismantled.
 Around €5m had been spent by June 2015.

 Between June 2014 and June 2016, an electronic signal box was built for the Elsterwerda and Hohenleipisch area.
 Signalling on the 6 km-long section was to be replaced by the end of 2016.
 The six-kilometre-long section of track was also to be renewed by the end of 2016.

 Since 10 December 2017, Elsterwerda has been a stop for IC trains.

 Rail services

-The following services called at the station in 2024: